houndstooth/houndstoothcraft/README.md

 	- `animationSettings`
 	- `iterationSettings`
 - contents — all [settings](#setting)
 	- Yes, it's settings all the way down from here.
-One does eventually arrive at leaves such as `tileSize` or `stripeCount`.
+One does eventually arrive at leaves such as `tileSizeSetting` or `zoomOnCanvasCenter`.

 The key difference between a [pattern](#pattern) and a setting: